vbachurin/data-prep/dataprep-webapp/README.md

 This will install all the dev package for dataprep as well as third party libraries required by this application.

-### root file structure
+### Root file structure
-The file structure is inspired by yeoman project called generator-gulp-angular : https://github.com/Swiip/generator-gulp-angular

 <pre>
-├── README.md                               - this file
-├── bower.json                              - javascript app external dependencies
-├── bower_components/                       - untracked generated folder where external javascript dependencies are located ├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── build/                                  - untracked generated folder where you find a non minified autonomous deployment of the app dev
-├── dist/                                   - untracked generated folder where you find a minified autonomous deployment of the app dev
+├── build/                                  - untracked generated folder where you find minified build in prod mode and unminified in dev mode
-├── docker/                                 - dockefile and scripts to generate the docker image ├── node_modules/                           - untracked generated folder for gulp build node modules ├── karma.conf.js                           - unit tests configuration ├── package.json                            - npm description for build tools dependencies ├── pom.xml                                 - maven description file
+├── config/                                 - untracked generated folder where you find build config ├── coverage/                               - untracked generated folder where karma istanbul plugin will put coverage files ├── docker/                                 - dockefile and scripts to generate the docker image ├── node_modules/                           - untracked generated folder for gulp build node modules ├── src/                                    - sources ├── target/                                 - untracked generated folder for maven build ├── karma.conf.js                           - unit testing configuration ├── package.json                            - npm description for build dependencies ├── pom.xml                                 - maven description file ├── README.md                               - this file └── spec.bundle.js                          - entry file to load unit tests from Karma
-├── src/                                    - sources
-└── target/                                 - untracked generated folder for maven build
 </pre>